CoreCrafter/TornadoAllocator/README.md

 ### Partial defragmentation

-- If you wish to utilize partial defragmentation, you can control this feature using the tornado_set_op() and tornado_unset_op() functions.
+- If you wish to utilize partial defragmentation, you can control this feature using the tornado_set_defrag_op() and tornado_unset_defrag_op() functions.
 Use tornado_set_defrag_op() to enable partial defragmentation, and call tornado_unset_defrag_op() when you want to disable it.
 This allows for greater flexibility in managing memory and optimizing performance based on your application's needs.

 ```C
 tornado_set_defrag_op(tm); // Enabling partial defragmentation for the memory pool "tm"